 Interacting with the user interface Elements of an application is a common requirement for automating a process and being able to successfully and consistently identify those Elements is of one the most critical aspects of an automation effort.
 Since there is not one solution to any problem, AutoBloks provides several techniques for Element Identification.

-- An optional nickname to assign to your Element.
-This value will be used in place of complex identifiers and is more user-friendly to read and understand.
+- (Activity Calls only) Select this option to locally define an element instead of selecting from a repository, then optionally define a nickname to assign to your Element.
+The nickname will be used in place of complex identifiers and is more user-friendly to read and understand.

 - There are multiple ways to find an Element, and this selection allows you to choose the technique best-suited for your situations.

 - For supported element types, click this button to point to your element and have an identification of that element automatically generated for you.